-Start Indexed Move Input
+Trap Encoder Position & Start Indexed Move Input

+An inactive-to-active transition on this input will trap the current encoder position and report it in the Network Input Data.
+If an Indexed Move is pending, the transition will also start the move.
 Indexed Moves are programmed through the Network Data like every other move.
 The only difference is that Indexed Moves are not run until a Start Indexed Move Input makes a inactive-to-active state transition.
 This allows an SV Servo unit to run critically timed moves that cannot be reliably started from the network due to data transfer lags.